-They mostly present as unilateral or bilateral soft yellow colour mass with a convex anterior margin and superficial fine blood vessels in the superotemporal quadrant or lateral canthus region, around the rectus muscle and below the lacrimal gland.
+They mostly present as unilateral or bilateral soft yellow color mass with a convex anterior margin and superficial fine blood vessels in the superotemporal quadrant or lateral canthus region, around the rectus muscle and below the lacrimal gland.
 It can be easily pushed back into the orbit with a cotton tip applicator and becomes more prominent by retropulsion of the globe.

 Sometimes differentiation of subconjunctival fat prolapse from other entities is difficult clinically and because treatment and outcome are quite different radiological and ultimately histopathological confirmation is required for final diagnosis: